Orpius/SDK/docs/UserGuide/index.md

 ## HTTP Parameters

+**GET**
 * Parameters starting with an underscore ( _ ) are passed to your tool only.
 * Parameters without an underscore are passed to your tool and the AI Agent.

+**POST**
+* Everything that comes in apart from the access key is sent in the context to your tool.
+To see more information on the context property see *[Including Call Specific Information in a Chat](DevelopmentGuides/DotNet/index.md#Including Call Specific Information in a Chat)* in the Developer Guide.

 ## Setting up and event